Mohamed-amhil/webhook/README.md

 The webhook endpoint:
 localhost:3000/api/webhook

-The payload to the webhook endopoint should be json with two mandatory fields: pdfContent and fieldValue
+The payload to the webhook endopoint should be json with two mandatory fields: pdfContent and sendQuoteWith
 #Example
 {
 "pdfContent" : "xxxx",
-"fieldValue" : "xxx"
+"sendQuoteWith" : "xxx"
 }

 To run with ngrok: